MicrosoftDocs/SupportArticles-docs/support/aspnetcore/lab-2-2-capture-dumps-procdump.md

 - Because you can't continuously monitor the memory usage, you want to automate the dump collection process.
 Your goal is to capture two consecutive dump files of the same process after the memory usage exceeds the 750 MB threshold.
 - You want to capture two memory dump files, with at least a five-second interval between the generation of the first and second memory dump files.

-According to ProcDump Help, here are the switches that you will have to use:
+According to ProcDump Help, here are the switches that you'll have to use:

 - `-M`: Trigger core dump file generation when memory commit exceeds or equals the specified value (MB)
 - `-n`: Number of core dump files to write before exiting (default is 1)